user102833/TrendMicroUninstaller/README.md

 Note: Remember to back up your important files before proceeding.

-Made with :heart: by Lee Sheedy
+Made by by Lee Sheedy